 Regular monitoring of the quality of provision for all pupils including those with SEND follows the schools assessment and monitoring calendar.
 In addition the cycle of Assess, Plan, Do and Review ensures that pupils with SEND have their individual provision reviewed regularly, and at least termly.
 Additional training, advice and support will be provided to teaching staff where necessary in order to facilitate pupil progress and to meet pupil needs.

-Pupil progress is tracked at regular intervals throughout the academic year and where pupils are not making sufficient progress additional information is sought and appropriate action taken.
+Pupil progress is tracked termly and where pupils are not making sufficient progress additional information is sought and appropriate action taken.